PDFWAC 296-155-54100

 (27) The body or frame of the trolley must be fitted with a means to restrain the trolley from becoming detached from its guide rail(s) in the event of trolley wheel or axle breakage or side loading.

-(28) All electrical equipment must be properly grounded and protection must be provided against lightning per the manufacturer's recommendations or if not available, a registered professional electrical engineer.
+(28) All electrical equipment must be properly grounded, and protection must be provided against lightning, per the manufacturer's recommendations, or when the manufacturer's recommendations are not available, a registered professional electrical engineer (RPEE) recommendations.

-(30) You must locate or guard electrical equipment so that live parts are not exposed to inadvertent contact by personnel and equipment under normal operating conditions.
+(30) The employer must locate or guard electrical equipment so that live parts are not exposed to inadvertent contact by personnel and equipment under normal operating conditions.

-(31) You must protect electrical equipment from dirt, grease, oil, and moisture.
+(31) The employer must protect electrical equipment from dirt, grease, oil, and moisture.
 Fixtures, wiring, and connections exposed to the weather must be of weather resistant type.

-(33) You must make provisions to guard against any crane function operating in the opposite intended direction due to reversed phase connections.
+(33) The employer must make provisions to guard against any crane function operating in the opposite intended direction due to reversed phase connections.

 (34) Electrical circuits between the fixed and rotating portions of the crane must pass through a slip ring assembly that will permit continuous rotation of the upper crane structure in either direction unless other means are provided to prevent damage to the electrical conductors.